How to Prepare/Train for Climbing in Nepal Below 7000m?

 Why is proper preparation required?

 The success and safety of these climbs depend heavily on how well you are preparing.
 If proper training, equipment, and acclimatization are ignored by any chance, height-related problems, cold injuries, and fatigue are the real risks.
-Hence, in order to avoid emergency situations at such an altitude, proper preparation is crucial.

 What does this blog cover?